Surgeries

 What is the recovery process after bunion surgery?

 Weight-bearing will depend on what type of procedure is being done to correct your bunion.
 Usually, right after the surgical procedure, you will be heel weight-bearing as tolerated.
 You will wear a splint/boot and may use a walking device for your comfort.
 You should not drive for about 2 months if your right foot was operated on.
 If it was your left foot, you can drive as soon as you are comfortable and out of the boot.
 After 6 to 12 weeks, you will start to regain foot function.
-Patients usually return to their usual activities around 3 months after surgery.
+Most patients are able to return to normal activities 4 to 6 months after the surgery.

 The hallux is the scientific name for the big toe.
 The big toe joint that connects the head of the first foot bone (metatarsal) with the base of the first toe bone (proximal phalanx) is called the first metatarsophalangeal (MTP) joint.
 In the MTP joint, as in any joint, the ends of the bones are covered by articular cartilage.

-Hallux rigidus is arthritis of the first MTP joint.
+Hallux rigidus also known as “stiff big toe” is arthritis of the first MTP joint.
 There is damage and loss of articular cartilage.
 It is the most common arthritic condition in the foot and can make walking painful and difficult.

 If you still have pain, stiffness or walking is painful after non-operative measures, you are a candidate for surgery.

 Several different techniques can be performed, and the surgeon will decide the type of operation based on your case.
-It may be needed an osteotomy (bone cut), a cheilectomy (bone spurs removal), and/or an arthrodesis (joint fusion).
+It may be needed an osteotomy (bone cut), a cheilectomy (bone spurs removal), and/or an arthrodesis (joint fusion) of the first MTP joint.
 Implant materials like metal plates, screws and wires can be used.
 It usually takes 1 to 2 hours.
 Most of the surgeries are outpatient procedures, meaning you can go home the same day as the surgery.

 Total ankle replacement

 The ankle joint connects the lower end of the leg bones, the fibula and tibia, with the talus bone of the foot.
 In the ankle joint, as in any joint, the ends of the bones are covered by articular cartilage.
 Ankle arthritis is a joint condition which results from damage and loss of the articular cartilage.
-It can cause pain, stiffness, deformity, and limited mobility of the joint.
+It can cause pain, stiffness, deformity, and limited joint mobility.

 What is Total ankle replacement surgery?